programminghistorian/jekyll/en/lessons/linked-open-data-wikidata.md

 {% include figure.html filename="en-tr-linked-open-data-wikidata-05.png" alt="Item for ‘rain’ with translations in Spanish and Chinese" caption="Figure 5.
 Example of multilingualism in Wikidata: the case of the item ‘rain’." %}

-Wikidata describes items through statements; structured assertions that capture specific information about entities in the database.
+Wikidata describes items through statements: structured assertions that capture specific information about entities in the database.
 Each statement consists of a property (an attribute or characteristic) paired with a corresponding value, creating connections between different items (Figure 6).
-This system of interconnected statements forms the foundation of Wikidata's hierarchical and modular architecture, establishing the relationships that define how knowledge is organized within the platform.
+This system of interconnected statements forms the foundation of Wikidata’s hierarchical and modular architecture, establishing the relationships that define how knowledge is organized within the platform

 {% include figure.html filename="en-tr-linked-open-data-wikidata-06.png" alt="Item for the journal ‘Programming Historian’ showing five of its statements." caption="Figure 6.
 Statements in Wikidata: examples of properties and values." %}